Whispres/NN-chatbot-wiki/creds.properties-example.md

 ## Discord
 #### Discord Bot Username
-The username given to your bot on its Discord account.
+The username given to the bot on its Discord account.
 ```
 discord.user.name=Alisha#1234
 ```

 #### Discord Token
 The token assigned to the bot when it was registered as an application on Discord.
-Register your bot as a Discord Application [here](https://discordapp.com/developers/applications/me).
+Register the bot as a Discord Application [here](https://discordapp.com/developers/applications/me).
 ```
 discord.user.email=token_here
 ```